 If you watch old movies and television shows, there may be glimpses of what things used to cost.
 For example, a scene in a 1950’s diner might feature a sign that lists hamburgers for .25 cents and soda pop for .10 cents.
-Today, you can buy a hamburger at a quick-service restaurant for under $3 and soda pop for $1, so the price for each has increased slowly over five decades.
+Today, you can buy a hamburger at a quick-service restaurant for under $3 and a soda pop for $1, so the price for each has increased slowly over five decades.
 However, if the cost of the same hamburger and soda pop suddenly spiked to $10 and $4, respectively, and prices of other foods, products, and services also increased across the board, that is a sign of inflation.

-The inflation rate is the increase or decrease, as a percentage, in product and service prices during a time frame, be it a month, quarter, or a year.
+The inflation rate is the increase or decrease, as a percentage, in product and service prices during a time frame, be it a month, quarter, or year.
 So, if the inflation rate is 3% and a cup of coffee costs $1.50.
 In that example, a cup of coffee will cost $1.55 ($1.50 x 3% = .045).
-In the United States, inflation is monitored by Federal Reserve policymakers, who keep a watchful eye on several price indexes.
+In the United States, inflation is monitored by policymakers, who keep a watchful eye on several price indexes.
 These include the consumer price index (CPI) and producer price index (PPI), both of which are overseen and facilitated by the Bureau of Labor Statistics (BLS).
 It is commonly agreed among financial experts and the Federal Reserve that moderate inflation of 1.5% to 2% is acceptable and can benefit our country’s economic growth and output.

 Impact on small businesses.